-- i. comply with the Conditions of Approval, conditions of any licences, permits or other approvals issued by government authorities for the Project, all relevant legislation and regulations, and accepted best practice management - ii. comply with the relevant requirements of Guideline for Preparation of Environmental Management Plans (Department Infrastructure, Planning and Natural Resources, 2004) - iii. include a pre-construction environmental compliance matrix for the Project (or such stages of the Project as agreed to by the EMR) that details compliance with all relevant conditions and mitigation measures - iv. include an Environmental Policy.
+- comply with the Conditions of Approval, conditions of any licences, permits or other approvals issued by government authorities for the Project, all relevant legislation and regulations, and accepted best practice management - ii. comply with the relevant requirements of Environmental Management Plan Guideline Guideline for Infrastructure Projects (NSW Department of Planning Industry and Environment, 2020) - iii. include a pre-construction environmental compliance matrix for the Project (or such stages of the Project as agreed to by the EMR) that details compliance with all relevant conditions and mitigation measures - iv. include an Environmental Policy.